 For years, personnel management and talent acquisition professionals have warned businesses of the toll employee turnover takes on organizations.
-With every vacancy, your organization suffers lost productivity, and it must commit time and resources to finding, screening, hiring and onboarding a replacement.
+With every vacancy, your organization suffers lost productivity, and it must commit time and resources to find, screening, hiring, and onboard a replacement.
 There are also intangible factors to consider, such as the impact on workforce morale of the loss of superstar employees or even just the presence of a steady churn.

 The actual numbers involved can be slippery.
 Employee Benefit News (EBN) reports that it costs employers 33% of a worker’s annual salary to hire a replacement if that worker leaves.
 Josh Bersin of Deloitte believes the cost of losing an employee can range from tens of thousands of dollars to twice the employee’s annual salary.